During Cincinnati’s “Point in Time Count,” every person counts…

 |Heat packs||Non-perishable individually-wrapped snacks|

 2. Volunteer to organize supplies and assemble bags.
-We will be hosting an “assembly party” on Monday, January 23 from 6pm-7pm at our office to create these care packages.
+We’ll host an “assembly party” on Monday, January 23 from 6pm-7pm at our office to create these care packages.

 3. Make a monetary donation – a $25 dollar donation will provide supplies to assemble 3 bags!
 Click to donate now!

-Any surplus supplies will be donated to our Street Outreach teams.
+We will donate any surplus supplies to our Street Outreach teams.

-Thank you in advance for your generosity, and for helping ensure that today and always, our most vulnerable community members count.
+Thank you for your generosity, and for helping ensure that today and always, our most vulnerable community members count.